AgileVentures/av-static-website/source/blog_articles/2016-11-30-agile-project-workshop.html.markdown

 > A new approach to project management, Agile Project Management, attempts to create a different model.
 "Most nonprofits are interested in process improvements that will better enable them to accomplish their respective missions.
 However, major change can be intimidating and complicated to implement, especially if the organisation isn’t quite sure what it needs to do differently or lacks the expertise to make it happen across the organisation."

-> The agile project management approach aims to address the needs of those working in a project-focused environment who want to be agile.
+> The Agile project management approach aims to address the needs of those working in a project-focused environment who want to be agile.

-> This session will provide an insight into how you can effectively instigate agile project management into your nonprofit.
+> This session will provide an insight into how you can effectively instigate Agile project management into your nonprofit.

 > Training content:

 >  - What Agile is and where it came from
- - The Agile Manifesto, principles and practises
+>  - The Agile Manifesto, principles and practises
- - The value of Agile to your nonprofit
+>  - The value of Agile to your nonprofit
- - Implementing Agile in your nonprofit
+>  - Implementing Agile in your nonprofit
- - Communication, collaboration and culture
+>  - Communication, collaboration and culture
- - Risk management and pitfalls
+>  - Risk management and pitfalls
- - Technologies to help
+>  - Technologies to help
- - Further resources
+>  - Further resources

-> Participants will leave the course having gone through a small scale agile process learning first hand how it can be implemented into your organisation.
+> Participants will leave the course having gone through a small scale Agile process learning first hand how it can be implemented into your organisation.

 > Trainer: Agile Ventures

 > Cost (Per Person):

 > - Free - Harrow Voluntary, Community & Social Enterprise Sector
-  - £30 - Voluntary, Community & Social Enterprise Sector (Not working or based in Harrow)
+> - £30 - Voluntary, Community & Social Enterprise Sector (Not working or based in Harrow)
-  - £40 - Public & Private Sector
+> - £40 - Public & Private Sector

 There were eight attendees from different charity groups based in Harrow and some of the adjoining boroughs.
 Including Alex and myself that made 10 which worked pretty well I think.
 We'd done a [dry run of the event](http://nonprofits.agileventures.org/2016/11/21/agile-workshop/) a couple of weeks back with the VAHC staff in a group of six including myself.
 That dry run had followed this pattern: